fareedst/markdown_exec/README.md

 * Named blocks can be required by other blocks.

-* The selected code block, and all required blocks, are collected in the order they appear in the markdown file.
+* The selected code block, and all required blocks, are arranged in the order they appear in the markdown file.

+* The resulting code is presented for approval prior to execution.

 ## Installation